Welcome to today's edition of the Rush 24-7 podcast.

 There's a group up here called Minnesota Majority that says, hey, we found a number of voting irregularities, such as six voters in one house, eight voters in one house.

-We want you to look into these acorn registrations.
+We want you to look into these Acorn registrations.

-They're saying no, you've got 80,000 acorn registrations that really haven't been investigated.
+They're saying, no, you've got 80,000 Acorn registrations that really haven't been investigated.

-If it goes to court, there's an outside chance that that the investigation could be broadened to look at that, depending on what the court does, and if it's appealed, depending on what the Minnesota State Supreme Court would say.
+If it goes to court, there's an outside chance that the investigation could be broadened to look at that, depending on what the court does.

 Does this all sound familiar?

-That's why the battleground right now for the United States Senate is in Minnesota, and why Franken and Coleman are fighting so hard for this.
+That's why the battleground right now for the United States Senate is in Minnesota and why Franken and Coleman are fighting so hard for this.

 It's critical to the country right now.

-On the cutting edge of societal evolution, I'm Jason Lewis, Minnesota's real anchor man with talent on loan today from El Rushbo.
+On the cutting edge of societal evolution, I'm Jason Lewis, Minnesota's real anchorman with talent on loan today from El Rushbo.

-Welcome back to the EIB 1800-282-2882.
+Welcome back to the EIB, 1-800-282-2882.

 Let's get to the phones on this open line Friday.

-First up, Mylan in Riley, North Carolina.
+First up, Mylan in Raleigh, North Carolina.

 You're on the Rush Limbaugh program with Jason Lewis.